 What is Self-Help Housing?

-Individual houses are built (under supervision) by a group of families who will live in the houses.
-In short, it is a group mutually helping each other under the guidance of a construction expert.
+Individual houses are built (under supervision) by families who will live in the houses or extended family and friends.
 By contributing the labor and acting as the general contractor on your own home, the cost of the home stays low.

 What will I have to do?

-Self-Help members must work as a group under the guidance of a construction supervisor to perform the required tasks necessary to complete a house.
-You will be required to attend all preconstruction meetings and must agree to build modest, adequate home.
+Self-Help members must work under the guidance of a construction supervisor to perform the required tasks necessary to complete a house.
+You must agree to build modest, adequate home.
 Once your home is complete, you will need to carry out all responsibilities of home ownership.
-You can follow the construction of a self-help home step-by-step on the slide show.

 How do I apply?

-Each family interested in the Self-Help Program applies individually at Universal Housing Development Corporation (UHDC).
-We process your application and place you on a waiting list.
-While you are on the waiting list, you can work with the UHDC Housing Counselor to make sure that if you have any credit issues, they can be cleared up before your name reaches the top of the list.
-Loan applications are filed with USDA Rural Development for funding in the office serving the county where the house is to be built.
+Each family interested in the Self-Help Program applies at Universal Housing Development Corporation (UHDC).
+We process your application on a first come first served basis.
+Our UHDC Housing Counselor is available to make sure that if you have any credit issues, they can be cleared up before your application moves further.
+Loan applications are then filed with USDA Rural Development for funding in the office serving the county where the house is to be built.